paritytech/ink-waterfall/README.md

 are run at the same time the tooltips might disappear before the test is finished processing them.

-The test will then fail with an error that the DOM element is no longer available.
-The easiest fix is to limit the number of concurrent test threads via `cargo test --jobs 4`.
+The test will then fail with a `NoSucheElement` error, indicating that the DOM element is no longer available.

+The easiest fix for this is to limit the number of concurrent test threads via `cargo test --jobs 4`.